petzval/btferret/UPDATE.md

 14. BUG FIX.
 If le\_server was started with a short timer value (less than 1 second), key strokes could be lost.
 This was a particular problem if keys\_to\_callback was also set.

+### Version 21

+1. Ported to Windows.
+The btlib library and code written for Linux will now run on Windows if a Raspberry Pi Zero 2W is set up as a Bluetooth dongle for a PC.
+Instructions in the windows folder README.md.

+2. New option for devices files ADDRESS=LOCAL.
+Set the address of the node to the local address.
+This option avoids the need to edit the devices file to specify the local address.

+3. New return option for server callbacks SERVER\_EXIT\_CONNECTED.
+Normally, a server callback will return SERVER\_EXIT when the client disconnects.
+The connected option exits the server but does not disconnect.
+This might be used to swap client/server roles.
+The server becomes the client and vice-versa.
+Both devices will have to be programmed to enable this behaviour.
+It can also be used to simplify the sending of LE notifications which can be coded outside the server callback function.

+4. New function device\_info\_ex.
+Same as device\_info with BTYPE\_SHORT, but copies the device list to a string variable rather than printing on the screen.
+Allows porting to Windows input functions.

+5. New function list\_ctics\_ex.
+Same as list\_ctics, but copies the characteristics list to a string variable rather than printing on the screen.
+Allows porting to Windows input functions.

+6. New function list\_channels\_ex.
+Same as list\_channels, but copies the channels list to a string variable rather than printing on the screen.
+Allows porting to Windows input functions.

+7. New input/output functions for Windows: input\_integer, input\_string, input\_filename,
+input\_select, input\_radio, print.

+8. New Hello World example for HM10 BLE modules: hm10_client.c/py.
+An HM10 module uses LE to make a serial connection.
+The sample code scans for LE devices to find an active HM10 device, connects and sends "Hello" then waits for a reply which can be sent from a PC running a serial terminal connected to the HM10.